FierroPablo/Google/Quiz/Professional Cloud Architect/Designing and Planning a Cloud Solution Architecture.md

 Ingest data with IoT Core, and then publish to Pub/Sub.
 Use BigQuery to process the data, and store it in a Standard Cloud Storage bucket.

 Ingest data with IoT Core, and then publish to Pub/Sub.
 Use Dataflow to process the data, and store it in a Nearline Cloud Storage bucket.
+(Correct!
+Dataflow is a fully managed service that can be used to process both streams and batches of data.
+Nearline is a good fit because the data could be accessed every month.)

 Ingest data with IoT Core, and then store it in BigQuery.